What started as a group of friends hiking morphed into a platform to bring locals and outsiders together.

 “The aim is to expose people to environments that they may not be accustomed to and to encourage them to challenge themselves.
 When you hike, as in life, you think a mountain is bigger than you until you climb it.
 As Nelson Mandela famously said: ‘It always seems impossible until it is done’,” says the duo.

 Sekwele is an Accounting graduate from Wits University and is currently completing an Executive MBA in Europe.
 She is a 2017 Mandela Washington Fellow of Young African Leaders.
 Sosibo is a University of KwaZulu-Natal Bcom graduate having double-majored in business management and marketing.
-She currently has a career in marketing, training and events.
+She currently has a career in radio broadcasting.

 “Hiking is a great metaphor for life which young people can apply, especially as they transition from matric to tertiary education,” says Sekwele and Sosibo.
 “Hiking forces you to build a level of resistance and teaches the importance of perspective.
 While you are on the trail, it is pain and torture but at the summit or the end of the day, it is pride and reward.
 There are also great physical benefits and hiking is cost effective.”

 Bantu Hikers aims to connect young professionals with matriculants from previously disadvantaged schools to provide career guidance and mentorship.
 The approach of programme is one of positive disruption where professionals aim to guide students outside of the classroom or their desired profession.

 The organisation leads at least one hike each month and holds quarterly mentorship workshops that focus on skills building for mentees.
 The mentor panel is made up of a base of 20 professionals from across the city.